kushrp/CS-490/README.md

 # CS-490 Pre-Work

-Tipster iOS App
+Tipstr iOS App

-Tipster is a tip calculator application.
+Tipstr is a tip calculator application.

 Submitted by: Kush Rustagi